This post may contain affiliate links. Please read our disclosure policy.

 Here are a few ways to customize this oatmeal cookie recipe:

-- Oatmeal Chocolate Chip Cookies: Mix in chocolate chips for a classic, chocolaty upgrade.
+- Small Batch Oatmeal Chocolate Chip Cookies: Mix in chocolate chips.

-- Tropical Oatmeal Cookies: Add shredded coconut and dried pineapple for a sweet, tropical twist.
+- Tropical Version: Add shredded coconut and dried pineapple.

-- Oatmeal Walnut Cookies: Stir in chopped walnuts, pecans, or almonds for a nutty crunch.
+- Oatmeal Walnut Cookies: Stir in chopped walnuts, pecans, or almonds.

-- Spiced Oatmeal Cookies: Enhance the flavor with a pinch of cardamom or cloves for a warm, spiced touch.
+- Spiced Oatmeal Cookies: Add a pinch of cardamom or cloves for a warm, spiced touch.

 How To Make Oatmeal Cookies